-Maddalena Pennacchia is Associate Professor of English Literature at Roma Tre University.
+Maddalena Pennacchia is Full Professor of English Literature at Roma Tre University.

 She is the author of Shakespeare intermediale.
-I drammi romani (Editoria & Spettacolo 2012) and Tracce del moderno nel teatro di Shakespeare (ESI 2008); she edited Literary Intermediality (Peter Lang 2007) and co-edited Questioning Bodies in Shakespeare’s Rome (V&R Unipress 2010), Adaptation, Intermediality and the British Celebrity Biopic (Ashgate 2014), Turismo creativo e identità culturale (Roma TrE-Press, 2015).
-She is currently co-editing a volume with Márta Minier on Shakespeare and Tourism (Roma TrE-Press).
+I drammi romani (Editoria & Spettacolo 2012) and Tracce del moderno nel teatro di Shakespeare (ESI 2008); she edited Literary Intermediality (Peter Lang 2007) and co-edited Questioning Bodies in Shakespeare’s Rome (V&R Unipress 2010), Adaptation, Intermediality and the British Celebrity Biopic (Ashgate 2014), Turismo creativo e identità culturale (Roma TrE-Press, 2015), Shakespeare and Tourism (ESI, 2019).

 She authored a bio-fiction for children, Shakespeare e il sogno di un’estate (Lapis 2009) which was translated into Spanish (2013) and Romanian (2016).